Why it matters?

 Another challenge is the short supply of high-quality teachers.
 In many countries, teachers don’t know the subjects they are tasked with teaching.
 A recent World Bank study of seven African countries found that nearly a quarter of primary school teachers cannot subtract double-digit numbers and one-third of the teachers cannot multiply double-digit numbers.
 Teachers also lack pedagogical skills to better transmit knowledge to students: the same study found that less than 10 percent of teachers deploy best practices in their teaching.

-The WBG report, Great Teachers: How to Raise Student Learning in Latin America and the Caribbean, distills the latest evaluation evidence and practical experience with teacher policy reforms from both within and outside the region.
-It describes how teacher absenteeism, poor preparation, low skill level and pay, and weak school leadership deprive students of a quality education in the region.
-To help countries address these challenges, it presents evidence on how to enhance student learning, including improvements on how to recruit, groom and motivate great teachers.
+The report Great Teachers: How to Raise Student Learning in Latin America and the Caribbean describes how teacher absenteeism, poor preparation, low skill level and pay, and weak school leadership deprive students of a quality education in the region.

 Successful education systems have teachers who are equipped with what they need to teach effectively and who are motivated to do their best.
 Ensuring this requires, first, that policies and systems designed to support teachers focus on improving what is happening in the classroom, and second, that there are human resource policies to develop a teacher workforce equipped and motivated to ensure learning.
 Teachers must be engaged and have the right skills and professional development opportunities to be effective.
 More importantly, they and society must internalize the immense responsibility teachers have and the immense impact teachers have on the young lives they interact with every day.